tomatte/tomatte/README.md

 - 📫 How to reach me:
   .
 Discord: king_tomatte
 - ⚡ Fun fact: I like tomatoes 🍅🍅🍅
+- 🇧🇷 From Brazil and from MG <3
 - 🎮 The game that I loooove to play: [Soldat](https://soldat.pl/en/)

 ##